-Prog gram Eva luatio n Checklist Date adju stments, as app gram should be evaluated for each job or at least annually, with program propriate, made to reflect the evaluation results.
-Program function can be inistration and operation.
-A. Progra ministration Is there a written policy which acknowledges employer responsibility for providing a safe and healthful workplace, and assigns program responsibility, accountability and authority?
+Prog Program Evaluation Checklist Date In general, this program should be evaluated for each job or at least annually, with program adjustments, as appropriate, made to reflect the evaluation results.
+Program function can be separated into administration and operation.
+A. Progran ministration Is there a written policy which acknowledges employer responsibility for providing a safe and healthful workplace, and assigns program responsibility, accountability and authority?
 (2) Is program responsibility vested in one individual who is knowledgeable and who can coordinate all aspects of the program at the job site?
 (3) Can feasible engineering controls or work practices eliminate the need for respirators?
-(4) Are there written procedures/statements covering the various aspects of the respirator program, including: designation of an administrator respirator selection purchase of NIOSH certified equipment medical aspects of respirator usage issuance of equipment fitting training maintenance, storage and repair inspection use under special conditions work area surveillance B. Progra т Оре (1) Respiratory protective equipment selection Are work area conditions and worker exposures properly surveyed?
+(4) Are there written procedures/statements covering the various aspects of the respirator program, including: designation of an administrator respirator selection purchase of NIOSH certified equipment medical aspects of respirator usage issuance of equipment fitting training maintenance, storage and repair inspection use under special conditions work area surveillance B. Progran m Ope (1) Respiratory protective equipment selection Are work area conditions and worker exposures properly surveyed?
 Are respirators selected on the basis of hazards to which the worker is exposed?
 Are selections made by individuals knowledgeable of proper selection procedures?
 Is Grade D breathing air used for Supplied-Air Systems?
 Are only certified respirators purchased and used?
-Do they provide adequate protection for the specific hazard and concentration of the contaminant?
-3) Has a medical evaluation of the prospective user been made to determine physical and psychological ability to wear the selected respiratory equipment?
-4) Where practical, have respirators been issued to the users for their exclusive use, and do records covering such issuance exist?
+Do they concentration of the contaminant?
+(3) Has a medical evaluation of the prospective user been made to determine physical and psychological ability to wear the selected respiratory equipment?
+(4) Where practical, have respirators been issued to the users for their exclusive use, and do records covering such issuance exist?
 Are the users given the opportunity to try on several respirators to determine whether the respirator they will subsequently be wearing is the best-fitting one?
 Is the fit tested at appropriate intervals?
 Are those users who require corrective lenses properly fitted?
 Is the facepiece-to-face seal evaluated in a test atmosphere?
 Are workers prohibited from wearing respirators when they have facial hair or other characteristics that may cause face seal leakage?
-Are respirator use in the work area Are respirators being worn correctly (i.e., head covering worn over respirator straps)?
+(6) Respirator use in the work area Are respirators being worn correctly (i.e., head covering worn over respirator straps)?
 Are workers keeping respirators on all the time while in the work area?
-7) Maintenance of respiratory protective equipment Cleaning and Disinfecting Are respirators cleaned and disinfected after each use when different people use the same device, or as frequently as necessary for devices issued to individual users?
-Are proper methods of cleaning and disinfecting utilized? torage Are respirators stored in a manner so as to protect them from dust, sunlight, heat, excessive cold or moisture, or damaging chemicals?
-Are respirators stored properly in a storage facility so as to prevent them from deforming?Is storage in lockers and tool boxes permitted only if the
+(7) Maintenance of respiratory protective equipment Cleaning and Disinfecting Are respirators cleaned and disinfected after each use when different people use the same device, or as frequently as necessary for devices issued to individual users?
+Are proper methods of cleaning and disinfecting utilized?
+Storage Are respirators stored in a manner so as to protect them from dust, sunlight, heat, excessive cold or moisture, or damaging chemicals?
+Are respirators stored properly in a storage facility so as to prevent them from deforming?
+Is storage in lockers and tool boxes permitted only if the